washt/washt.github.io/_posts/2014-09-20-exploring-java-2d-pt1.markdown

 To begin, we'll need to organize our code into two files: a java class to describe the state and behavior of our stick fiqure, and a main code file to initilize our stickfigure and handle the lifecycle of the applet.

-Our java class will be called <h1>StickFigure.java</h1> It can be broken down into three parts: private variables that contain the state, the accessors or methods that access the private data, and two methods: JumpUp and JumpDown.
+Our java class will be called `StickFigure.java` It can be broken down into three parts: private variables that contain the state, the accessors or methods that *access* the private data, and two methods: JumpUp and JumpDown.

 The first section contains the axis cordinates stored in arrays.
 {% highlight Java %}
         private int[] upX = {145,140,140,165,80,170};
     private int[] upY = {85,110,175,175,110,110};
     private int[] upW = {25,40,15,15,75,75};
     private int[] upH = {25,75,75,75,15,15}